-If you have the permanent pump, you will have to go to hospital.
+If you have the permanent pump, you will have to return to hospital.
 The operation is done under general or spinal (numbing from the waist down) anaesthetic.
-The surgery involves implanting the pump into a small pocket of skin on your abdomen.
-This is connected to the catheter that is inserted into the intrathecal space of your spine.
+The surgery involves implanting the pump into a small pocket under the skin of your abdomen.
+The pump is then connected to the catheter that is inserted into the fluid filled intrathecal space that surrounds your spine.

-After surgery you may experience some discomfort around the area where you have the implant which can be treated with simple painkillers.
+After surgery you may experience some discomfort around the area where you have the implant, which can be treated with simple painkillers.
 This usually settles over the next few days and it is important to become more active because this will help you to recover more quickly.

-The pump is filled and programmed while you are still in hospital.
+The pump is filled with medicine and programmed while you are still in hospital.
 This is done by the specialist staff at the hospital using the external programmer that can communicate with your pump to make these changes.

-Implanting the pump takes a few days' stay in hospital and once comfortable on the drugs that have been found to suit you, you will be allowed home.
+Implanting the pump will require staying in hospital for a few days.
+However, as soon as the most suitable medicine for you have been found, you will be allowed home.
 You may have clips to close the wound and these will be taken out after seven days.
 You should gradually increase your activity over this time, and you will be reviewed by the team.
 At the time of the review your pump will be refilled.